Skip navigation

 client_id String Required The Client ID (or Integration key) from the application's page in the Duo Admin Panel.

 redirect_uri String Required The URI where the end-user will be redirected after a successful auth.
-Must be a well-formed with a valid HTTPS URL and port, using a hostname.
+Must be well-formed with a valid HTTPS URL and port, using an RFC-compliant hostname.
 Maximum length: 1024 characters.

 state String Required A random, cryptographically secure value that the client must maintain throughout the authentication.
 We require a length of at least 16 characters and at most 1024 characters.